tkg808/pokepet/README.md

-# tomagotchi
+# tamagotchi

 ### Wireframe

-# Use the following wirefram to design the UI: http://tinyimg.io/i/qOPo6Uu.png
+- Use the following wirefram to design the UI: http://tinyimg.io/i/qOPo6Uu.png

 ### User Stories

-# User can instantiate a new Tomagotchi pet
+- As a user, I want to create a new pet

-# User can name their Tomagotchi pet when instantiated
+- As a user, I want to name my new pet so I can feel more attached it.

-# User sees pet morph at certain ages
+- As a user, I want to see my pet's name and age displayed to feel more attached to it.

-# User can see pet's name, age, Hunger, Sleepiness, and Boredom levels (1-10)
+- As a user, I want to be able to interact with my pet to improve it's hunger, sleepiness, and boredom levels.

-# User can interact with their pet to improve it's Hunger, Sleepiness, and Boredom
+- As a user, I want to see my pet's hunger, sleepiness, and boredom levels so I can keep track of when to interact with my pet.

-# User can see pet is hungry, sleepy, or bored based on animations
+- As a user, I want to see my pet change over time to reward me for taking care of my pet.